Ley-line/resource-packs-pack-2012/README.md

 ```

 ## v4.5 (x-may-2022)
+- Upgraded progress bars in the combat achievements interface
 - Removed some random pixels on the disabled boost potion icon on the lunar spellbook
 - The shading on the selected buttons in the combat options interface has been improved
+- Updated the preview icon for the pack
 - Removed unused images
-- Upgraded progress bars in the combat achievements interface
+- Updated compatible pack version

 ## v4.4 (5-may-2022)
 ![!image](https://i.imgur.com/KH4fmfq.png) ![!image](https://i.imgur.com/klVPALp.png)